UnblockMedium/unblockmedium.github.io/about.md

 ### Hashtag

 Show the World your support by adding a <a href="https://twitter.com/search?src=typd&q=%23UnblockMedium" target="_blank">#UnblockMedium</a> hashtag on your Twitter &amp; Facebook posts.
+Call it Hashtag activism.

 - - -

 ### Design

 If one is being curious.
 This site is build using Bootstrap front-end framework.
 We utilize #68bf92, #effff6, #696969 &amp; #fafafa hex colors on this site.
-As for the Fonts, Open Sans, sans-serif typeface all-the-way.
+As for the Font, it is certainly Open Sans, sans-serif typeface all-the-way.

 - - -